-• IFRIC 23 - Uncertainty over Income Tax Treatments: New standard to clarify the accounting for uncertainties in income taxes.
+- IFRS 16: Leases: New standard to establish principles for recognition, measurement, presentation and disclosure of leases with an impact on lessee accounting, effective for annual periods beginning on or after January 1, 2019.
+There were no significant impacts on its financial statements from the adoption of this standard. - IFRIC 23 Uncertainty over Income Tax Treatments: New standard to clarify the accounting for uncertainties in income taxes.
 The interpretation provides guidance and clarifies the application of the recognition and measurement criteria in IAS 12 "Income Taxes" when there is uncertainty over income tax treatments.
 The interpretation is effective for annual periods beginning on January 1, 2019.
-The Company does not expect a significant impact on its financial statements from the adoption of this standard.
+There were no significant impacts on its financial statements from the adoption of this standard.